Municipal Clerk/Registrar – Teri Giercyk, RMC, CMC, CMR

 - A state or federal agency for official purposes

 - Pursuant to court order

-If you are not a person qualified to get a certified copy of a record but you are helping a person receive a certified copy of a vital record they are eligible to receive you must show your valid ID and a notarized, written release authorizing you to get the record on that person’s behalf OR, you can supply a written release from the person you are helping along with a copy of that person’s valid photo ID.
+If you are not a person qualified to get a certified copy of a record but you are helping a person receive a certified copy of a vital record they are eligible to receive you must show your valid ID and a notarized, written release authorizing you to get the record on that person’s behalf.
+You may utilize for REG-2 for Birth/Death, and REG-3 for Marriage/Civil Union (see above).

 If you are not eligible to receive a certified copy of a vital record, you must obtain a court order directing the State Registrar to issue a certified copy of the record.
 A subpoena is not sufficient to issue a copy of a vital record.

 LEGALIZED GAMES OF CHANCE